Karin Månsdotter: Widowhood

 In August 1605, Charles IX gave instructions that Karin and her niece (her sister's daughter, who was apparently staying with her) be moved to Stockholm.
 It is not known why, but it may have been because of the political situation in Russia, where her son was a participant.
 However, the instructions were never carried out.
 In 1606, Karin asked Charles for permission to free her tenants from the royal taxes so she could use their tax money to buy the freedom of her son, who was at the time a prisoner in Russia, but the king refused.
 In 1607, Karin nonetheless forbade her tenants to pay the royal taxes.
 The king then sent her his representatives to explain that this could not be accepted.
 Soon after, the affair ended with the death of her son in captivity.

 She died peacefully after a period of illness at Liuksiala.
 She is buried in the Cathedral of Turku.
+She and her daughter Sigrid are the only Swedish royals to be buried in Finland.

 Karin Månsdotter was the first royal mistress to a Swedish monarch to become queen since Christina Abrahamsdotter in 1470.
 Although three queens of Sweden in her same century were not of royal blood, but noblewomen, Karin Månsdotter was the only one before Silvia (1976) who was a commoner — not counting Queen Desideria, who although born a commoner became Princess of Ponte Corvo four years before becoming Swedish royalty.